-A cooling off period is the number of business days where a property buyer can walk away from a legal agreement to purchase a residential property.
-Buyers who do this will usually have to pay the seller a small termination fee, which is often around 0.25% of the purchase price of the property.
-Any deposit above this will commonly need to be refunded.
+A cooling-off period refers to the number of business days during which a property buyer can walk away from a legal agreement to purchase a residential property.
+Buyers who do this usually have to pay the seller a small termination fee, of around 0.25% of the purchase price of the property.
+Any deposit above this amount is usually refunded.

 Is there always a cooling off period?

-- For normal house sales, the buyer can sign an agreement that waives their right to a cooling off period (in some states).
+- In some states, for normal house sales the buyer can sign an agreement that waives their right to a cooling-off period.

-What happens if the buyer breaks during the cooling off period?
+What happens if a buyer breaks their sale contract during the cooling-off period?